 Review

-This CMM shall enter into force 30 days after the conclusion of the annual Commission meeting in 2020.
-It shall apply to the jumbo flying squid fishery 30 days after the conclusion of the annual Commission meeting in 2021
+This CMM shall enter into force 60 days after the conclusion of the annual Commission meeting in 2022.

-This CMM shall be reviewed at the regular meeting of the Commission in 2022.
+This CMM shall be reviewed at the regular meeting of the Commission in 2023.
 Such review shall take into account, inter alia, the latest advice of the Compliance and Technical Committee with respect to the effectiveness of this CMM in providing the Commission with information about transhipments and other transfer activities and supporting monitoring, control, and surveillance activities; appropriate levels of observer coverage; and the scope of this CMM.